• Share this on:

 Which products are you competing with?

-There is no product to compete with in finance and accounting services, as the product is a service.
-At the same time, every company in Europe has to deal with financial tasks that could be outsourced to a company like yours.
+There is no product to compete with in finance and accounting services, as the product is the service.
+At the same time, every company in Europe must deal with financial tasks that could be outsourced to a company like yours.

 So the real question is: What makes one service provider different from another?
 What helps you to stay competitive?
-The answer is: available capacity, references, language skills, flexibility, reliability, communication, quality management, security infrastructure, vertical and/or horizontal market focus and niche market orientation, among other things.
-The location (country) of the service provider is also an important factor.
+The answer is: security infrastructure, available capacity, references, language skills, reliability, communication, quality management, vertical and/or horizontal market focus, among other things.

 Automation is a competitor

 The search for automation is expected to grow, so the threat of automation will increase.
-Opportunities exist if you can combine your services with some level of automation and offer added value.
+Opportunities exist if you can combine your services with some level of automation and if you can offer added value.

 Tips: